Bentaleb poised to complete amazing six-month rise

 His time at Belgium's Mouscron ended when they were declared bankrupt and folded, and a spell at Dunkerque finished when they released him.

-A trial with Birmingham City came to nothing before Spurs offered him a tryout and, impressed, signed him as a triallist in September 2011.
+A trial with Birmingham City came to nothing before Spurs offered him a tryout and, impressed, signed him as a trialist in September 2011.
 They offered him a professional contract a year later.

 Sherwood, who was head of Spurs' youth development and watched Bentaleb's progress, had no qualms about giving him his debut.
 He has displayed flair, invention and strength in a side that has struggled following the sale of Gareth Bale, the arrival of seven signings and the sacking of Villas-Boas.